 How do car salesmen get paid?

 Car salesmen usually get paid a combination of a basic wage and commission, but the balance of the two can vary vastly from one dealership to another.
 The basic wage will usually be fairly low, and usually around minimum wage for a 40-hour job even though you might work 60 hours or more.
-Your basic will not change depending on the number of hours you work, and that’s one of the issues with being in car sales.
+Your basic wage will not change depending on the number of hours you work, and that’s one of the issues with being in car sales.

 The commission is what being a car salesman is really all about, but once again, the commission rates and how they are calculated can vary massively from one employer to another.
 As a rough rule of thumb, the higher the basic wage the less commission there will be available and vice-versa.